andrew/ultimate-awesome/README.md

 - [awesome-mantine](https://github.com/xiaohanyu/awesome-mantine) - A curated list of mantine docs, libs and resources.
 - [awesomes](https://github.com/ducin/awesomes) - Awesome list of valuable resources and people to follow, curated by me ™.
 - [awesome-distributed-computing-projects](https://github.com/en3r0/awesome-distributed-computing-projects) - This is a list of Free Software which contribute resources to a distributed network.
-- [awesome-online-board-games](https://github.com/flamableconcrete/awesome-online-board-games) - Play board games online with friends!.
-- [free-cybersecurity-resources](https://github.com/getvmio/free-cybersecurity-resources) - Cybersecurity Free Resources | This repo collects 14 of free resources for Cybersecurity. 🛡️ Arm yourself with knowledge from our Cybersecurity Arsenal!
-This repository houses an extensive collection of free resources and interactive online environments.
-Essential for anyone looking to enhance th.
 - [awesome-yii2](https://github.com/goke-epapa/awesome-yii2) - Curated list of resources about using Yii2 - Yii is a high-performance component-based PHP framework.
 - [awesome-buildless](https://github.com/hwclass/awesome-buildless) - A collection of sites, apps built based on & packages, articles and other stuff about ES modules.
 - [awesome-llm-projects](https://github.com/InfiniteAICreations/awesome-llm-projects) - 😎 A list of awesome projects related to LLM.